-In Your Investment Property's Annual Top 100 suburbs guide Issue of January 2018, John picked the top performer, which is Karuah.
+In Your Investment Property's Annual Top 100 suburbs guide Issue of January 2018, John picked the top performer, which was Karuah.

-Karuah is not only the top performer of the Top 100, but has been one the best performers in the whole of Australia, with the median house price increasing by nearly 50% in less than one year.
+Karuah was not only the top performer of the Top 100, but was also one the best performers in the whole of Australia during 2018, with the median house price increasing by nearly 50% in less than one year.